tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

 };
 ```

 > I have modified this a bit from the previous version where `spaceObjects` was `Object`, not `Array`.
-Storing them in an object may be more convenient because it allows us both sequential and random (based on the `SpaceObject` id) access.
+Storing them in an object may be more convenient because it allows us both sequential and random (based on `SpaceObject.id`) access.
 But it is at least [20x slower](https://jsperf.com/performance-of-array-vs-object/142) than an array so I gave way to the desire of (premature?) optimization.

 All we need to start the simulation is setting up the scene.
 I have created two SpaceObject: